guyogev/guyogev.github.io/_posts/2018-12-28-preformance-and-devtools.md

 When analyzing a page, I like to start by running an audit.
 It shed light on most common issues that have a very good effort-to-value ratio.

-Chrome dev-tools *Audit* tab can generates a [Lighthouse](https://developers.google.com/web/tools/lighthouse/) report, but I find [webpagetest](https://www.webpagetest.org) more powerful scene
+Chrome dev-tools *Audit* tab can generates a [Lighthouse](https://developers.google.com/web/tools/lighthouse/) report, but I find [webpagetest](https://www.webpagetest.org) more powerful because

 - It can run on many devices / browsers.
-- Allow testing from a different geographic location.
+- Allows testing from a different geographic locations.
-- Record screen casts and screenshots
+- Records screen casts and screenshots
 - Includes [lighthouse](https://www.webpagetest.org/forums/showthread.php?tid=14876) audit.

 The downside of an audit is that it only cover the page load time.
 It can't